Obscuretone/obscuretone.github.io/public/posts/en/ten_seconds.md

 ## Closing Thought

-The ten-second resume is not merely unfair because it is short.
+The ten-second resume does more damage than wasting candidates' time.

 It is unfair because it changes what the resume is trying to be.